Seven Days and One Week

-1996 single by B.B.E.

 "Seven Days and One Week" is a song by Italian-French electronic music act B.B.E.
 It was released in July 1996 by Triangle Records as the lead single from their debut album, Games (1998).
 As a representative of the short-lived dream house sound, the song became a top 10 hit worldwide, most notably reaching number-one in Spain, number two in Belgium, Finland, Ireland and Italy, and number three in Germany, the Netherlands and the United Kingdom.
 On the Eurochart Hot 100, it also peaked at number three.
-Its music video was directed by Martin Weisz.
+The accompanying music video was directed by Martin Weisz.

 Critical reception

-James Hyman from Music Weeks RM Dance Update rated the song five out of five, declaring it an "obvious dreamhouse successor" to Robert Miles' 'Children'.
+James Hyman from Music Weeks RM Dance Update gave the song a full score of five out of five, declaring it an "obvious dreamhouse successor" to Robert Miles' 'Children'.
 He added, "With its 'Shinny/Elevator' pace, jolting stabs, rapid rolls and tinkly piano, Emmanuel Top and the Italian Bruno duo, who are no strangers to this style ('Age of Love'), have created a trump (trouser) trancer.
 Previously top five in Germany and number one in Spain, expect to see this in a UK Top 10 chart near you soon."

 Music video

-The accompanying music video for "Seven Days and One Week" was directed by German music video and film director Martin Weisz.
+The music video for "Seven Days and One Week" was directed by German music video and film director Martin Weisz.